pombreda/lepl/doc-src/manual/intro-4.rst

 * Operator precedence can be handled by careful design of the grammar.

-* For efficient parsing, we should be aware of ambiguity and left--recursion.
+* For efficient parsing, we should be aware of (and avoid) ambiguity and left--recursion.

 * We can subclass `List() <api/redirect.html#lepl.support.list.List>`_ to add functionality to AST nodes.